1979 Qatif Uprising: Establishment of the OIR

 The OIR emerged as a force on the eve of the attempted Qatif Uprising in 1979.
 In the ensuing violence many OIR members and supporters were arrested.
 The OIR itself claimed that 60 of its members died, 800 were wounded, and that 1,200 were arrested.
 Following the failed uprising Saffar, along with much of the leadership of the OIR, went into exile in Iran, along with Western Europe and North America.
 Within Iran, most of the exiles tended to congregate in Tehran, where the Saudis constituted the bulk of the students at the Hawza of the Imam of the Age.

 Events

 November 25

-In August, Shiite community leaders in Qatif announced that they would publicly celebrate the Day of Ashura festival, despite the fact that celebration of Shiite festivals was banned.
-Despite government threats to disperse protests, on 25 November 4,000 Shiite in Safwa took to the streets to publicly celebrate the Day of Ashura.
+In August, Shiite community leaders in Qatif announced that they would publicly mourn the Day of Ashura, despite the fact that Shiite mourning events were banned.
+Despite government threats to disperse protests, on 25 November 4,000 Shiite in Safwa took to the streets to publicly mourn the Day of Ashura.